-- Lack of parental supervision, often due to working commitments or shared parenting responsibilities leading to children moving between two or more homes. - Online safety issues, including: its impact on friendships, access to and use of inappropriate gaming, lack of parental knowledge and understanding on the impact of sustained periods of online activity (including mobile phone and other technology use). - The impact of Lockdown on mental health and wellbeing in children and adults and the need for increased nurture support. - Toxic Trio (parental mental health, parental drug and alcohol abuse and domestic abuse)

-Through our safeguarding CPD offer, all staff are made aware of the toxic trio and how these contribute to the development of adverse childhood experiences in our children.
+- Lack of parental supervision, often due to working commitments or shared parenting responsibilities leading to children moving between two or more homes. - Online safety issues, including: its impact on friendships, access to and use of inappropriate gaming, lack of parental knowledge and understanding on the impact of sustained periods of online activity (including mobile phone and other technology use). - Toxic Trio (parental mental health, parental drug and alcohol abuse and domestic abuse) Through our safeguarding CPD offer, all staff are made aware of the toxic trio and how these contribute to the development of adverse childhood experiences in our children.
 Due to our school context, we must be aware of pressures that could increase the risk factor of the Toxic Trio, such as financial constraints, long working hours and juggling commitments and job changes as an impact of Lockdown, as these are realities that some of our families face.

-Actions taken:

-- Weekly newsletter providing advice and information on online safety, emails to parents/carers with guides to apps and websites to develop their knowledge and understanding of the appropriateness of material for primary school aged children. - Monthly mental health and well-being newsletter to share strategies and ideas to implement and use at home, supporting the work in these areas within the school. - Additional member of staff employed for one day per week to deliver nurture-based programmes to identified children for whom the lockdown period caused significant issues. - Raised profile given to online safety within lessons to enable children to access consistent messages and share discussions and experiences. - Informal check-ins with families through senior leader presence at drop off and pick up times. - Rigorous monitoring of the welfare of all children by staff with rapid escalation when required. - Creation of an open-door ethos, enabling families to feel comfortable approaching the school for advice and support.
+Actions taken: - Weekly newsletter providing advice and information on online safety, emails to parents/carers with guides to apps and websites to develop their knowledge and understanding of the appropriateness of material for primary school aged children. - Monthly mental health and well-being newsletter to share strategies and ideas to implement and use at home, supporting the work in these areas within the school. - Additional member of staff employed for two days per week to deliver nurture-based programmes to identified children for whom the lockdown period caused significant issues. - Raised profile given to online safety within lessons to enable children to access consistent messages and share discussions and experiences. - Informal check-ins with families through senior leader presence at drop off and pick up times. - Rigorous monitoring of the welfare of all children by staff with rapid escalation when required. - Creation of an open-door ethos, enabling families to feel comfortable approaching the school for advice and support.
 This list is not exhaustive and is flexible depending upon the identified concerns and needs at any given time.
 The school remains responsive to the ever-changing needs of its children, families and the community it serves.